d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 ### Standard Deviation

-Recall in :numref:`probability`, the *standard deviation* (or *standard error*) is defined as the squared root of the variance of an estimator, i.e.,
+Recall in :numref:`sec_probabillity`, the *standard deviation* (or *standard error*) is defined as the squared root of the variance of an estimator, i.e.,

 $$se(\hat{\theta}_n) = \sqrt{\mathrm{Var} (\hat{\theta}_n )} = \sqrt{E[(\hat{\theta}_n - E(\hat{\theta}_n))^2]}.$$